meganyyu/Prolific/README.md

 **Tier 3 Stretch Stories**
 - [ ] Users can make projects private
 - [ ] Users can invite other users to a private project
-- [ ] User can share projects to social media apps?
-Need to work out logic of how that works (unless it's only sharing a snippet)

 ### 2. Screen Archetypes